Skip to main content

 nodePort: 30002

-Example values-override.yaml snippet for ingress using haproxy:
+Example cluster-wizard-values-override.yaml snippet for ingress using haproxy:

 expose: